 Regulations state that crews are not allowed to fly if they are fatigued or have consumed alcohol or taken certain medications in a pre-determined time period before they fly.
 This is to ensure crews are alert and able to deal with any complex emergencies they may face.
 Inhaling contaminated air will and has impacted crews’ cognitive ability to fly – this is a flight safety issue.

-I am a passenger – can I get Aerotoxic Syndrome?
+I am a passenger – can I be affected by such fumes and get Aerotoxic Syndrome?

-Yes, we have many case studies and testimonies from passengers affected by just one fume event whilst in flight.
+Yes, we have cases and many case studies and testimonies from passengers affected by just one acute fume event.

 What other medical issue can Aerotoxic Syndrome be compared to?

 Symptoms of Aerotoxic Syndrome can mimic i.e. Parkinson’s or MS, chemical sensitivity, chronic bad flu, severe allergies, CFS, cardiac and lung problems.
 View symptoms here.